Explicit Sarkisov program for regular surfaces over arbitrary fields and applications: Applications to the planar Cremona groups

 Suppose that $X=\F_n$, $n\neq0,1$.
 Then $G(\overline\k)=\Aut^\circ_{\F_n/{\overline\k}}(\overline \k)$ acts with two orbits on $\F_n$, namely the special section and its complement.
 In particular, any $G$-equivariant birational map $X\dashrightarrow Y$ is an isomorphism.

 Suppose that $X=Q\subset\p^3_\k$ is a quadric surface.
-If $Q$ is regular, not smooth, then the group scheme $G$ is not smooth by \cite[Corollary 2.2]{MS2022}.
+If $Q$ is regular, not smooth, then the group scheme $G$ is not smooth by \cite[Corollary 2.2]{MSRDPdP}.
 In the case $Q$ is smooth, then the group $G(\overline\k)$ acts transitively on $(Q_{\overline\k})(\overline \k)$.
 So, $G$ has no fixed points on $Q$ and again, any $G$-equivariant birational map $X\dashrightarrow Y$ is an isomorphism.

 Suppose $X$ is a regular del Pezzo of degree 6.
-If $\Aut_X$ is smooth, then $X$ is smooth by \cite[Corollary 2.2]{MS2022} and $G(\overline{\k})$ acts transitively on a smooth del Pezzo surface of degree 6, showing that any $G$-equivariant birational $X\dashrightarrow Y$ is an isomorphism.
+If $\Aut^\circ_{X/k}$ is smooth, then $X$ is smooth by \cite[Corollary 2.2]{MSRDPdP} and $G(\overline{\k})$ acts transitively on a smooth del Pezzo surface of degree 6 outside of its $(-1)$-curves, showing that any $G$-equivariant birational $X\dashrightarrow Y$ is an isomorphism. \end{proof}